VioletViolaVi/futureproof_Telegraph_LAP_2_Code_Challenge/README.md

-# Futureproof Telegraph LAP 2 Code Challenge
+# Futureproof Telegraph Lap 2 Code Challenge

 This website allows users to write down their thoughts and remain anonymous whilst doing so.
 The project structure and design is based on [Telegraph](https://telegra.ph/).
 This is coding project was assigned by [futureproof](https://www.getfutureproof.co.uk/).